mintary/comp-250-prep/Session4.md

 #### Steps to go through:

-Here's the algorithm for constructing a binary search tree by traversing an array (unsorted).
+Here's the algorithm for constructing a binary search tree.
+We will run this `insert` operation for every element in our array, in order of left to right.

 ```java
 static Node insert(Node root, int x) {